SamuelWhitton/natural-daina/README.md

 [ClassC] (ClassB) {}
 ```
-There is also a reverse dependancy list which restricts which classes depend on the given class.
+Daina has a reverse dependancy list which restricts which classes depend on the given class.
 In the following example **ClassA** can only be depended apon by **ClassB**
 ```
 [ClassA] -> (ClassB) {}